Anomaly Detection in Offshore Open Radio Access Network Using Long Short-Term Memory Models on a Novel Artificial Intelligence-Driven Cloud-Native Data Platform: Literature review: AI for O-RAN

 The RAN is a critical component of a typical mobile communication network, enabling UE to connect to the core network, which then delivers services to users.
-The evolution of wireless communication systems from 1G to 5G highlights increasing modularity and virtualization of network functionalities.
+The evolution of wireless communication systems from First-Generation (1G) to Fifth-Generation (5G) highlights increasing modularity and virtualization of network functionalities.
 Key advancements in RAN architecture include distributed RAN (D-RAN), centralized (or Cloud) RAN (C-RAN), and virtual RAN (vRAN).
 The distinctions among these architectures are detailed in~\cite{faisal_2021}.

 In the 3GPP 5G new radio (NR) specifications, the traditional base station (BS) is composed of three main components: the centralized unit (CU), distributed unit (DU), and radio unit (RU).
 The CU and DU together perform the functions of the baseband unit (BBU), while the RU is responsible for signal conversion and radio frequency (RF) transmission.